Personality and History

 Fall 2010: Crane names hereafter follow the naming conventions of WCEP: Male #17-03 (#317) and mate #3-03 (#303) began migration from Necedah NWR on November 17.
 They wintered in Knox County, Indiana, just as they have previously.
 The pair was there on Feb.
-12 but not when the area was checked on Feb.
+12 but not when the area was checked again on Feb.
 17.

-Fall 2011: Migrated only as far as Lawrence County, Illinois.
+Fall 2011: He migrated only as far as Lawrence County, Illinois.

-Spring 2012: Male #317 arrived on the nesting grounds of Necedah NWR in Wisconsin on March 7 with female #907!
+Spring 2012: Male #17-03 (#317) arrived on the nesting grounds of Necedah NWR in Wisconsin on March 7 with Female #7-09 (#907)!
 This new pair was observed sitting on a nesting platform during one flight in May, but were not observed there again.
-No eggs were ever confirmed so it wasn't a confirmed nest.
+No eggs were ever confirmed but perhaps next year they'll become parents!

-Spring 2012: Male #317 and female #907 arrived March 29 on the nesting grounds of Necedah NWR in Wisconsin.
+Spring 2012: Male #17-03 (#317) and female #7-09 (#907) arrived March 29 on the nesting grounds of Necedah NWR in Wisconsin.
 They soon had a nest together but the nest faied early in May, along with the nests of several other crane pairs during an outbreak of black flies.
 This pair did not attempt to renest this summer.